Articles on: Literacy

 What to do when students are working above their year level?
 How do I cater for strong spellers?

-Students working above PLD age-appropriate levels How do I cater for my strong spellers and those achieving high scores in subsequent stages?
+FAQ: Students working above PLD age-appropriate levels?
+How do we cater for my strong spellers and those achieving high scores in subsequent stages?

-When contemplating whether to accelerate a student, PLD recommends that teachers do not over accellerate students.
-Typically one stage up is all PLD recommendds.
+When contemplating whether to accelerate a student, PLD recommends that teachers DO NOT over-accelerate students.
 Please consider the following:

-The spelling placement screens are designed to be quick diagnostic assessments, hence do not test every phonic concept within every stage (apart from Stage 1) so the 85% move-forward recommendation should be carefully considered before accelerating students scoring significantly above year-level.
+1. Evidence beyond the placement test.** **The spelling placement screens are designed to be quick diagnostic assessments, hence they do not test every phonic concept within every stage (apart from Stage 1), so the 85% move-forward recommendation should be carefully considered before accelerating students scoring significantly above year-level.

-Prior to accelerating student, ensure there is an understanding of word meanings and a strong ability to apply morphology (prefixes, suffixes and base word identification). **There is little benefit for students if they can spell the words but not know what they mean.**
+1. Meaning & Morphology **Prior to accelerating students, ensure there is an understanding of word meanings and a strong ability to apply morphology (prefixes, suffixes and base word identification). **There is little benefit for students if they can spell the words but do not know what they mean.

 The Benefits of the Teaching Sequence Manuals: PLD cautions against the over-acceleration of students.
-Too often good spellers are placed on high levels lists (e.g. a Year 3 student being placed on Stage 5/upper primary lists their knowledge of the words is not developed).
+Too often, good spellers are placed on high-level lists (e.g. a Year 3 student being placed on Stage 5/upper primary lists, their knowledge of the words is not developed).

 In the majority of these circumstances, students will benefit working through the teaching sequences (as per the relevant teaching sequence manual) as the scope is broader than just attending to the gaps in phonic knowledge denoted by the spelling placement screens.